 4. Writing a PhD thesis requires skills that are learnt along the way

 Most PhD students, who begin the thesis writing process, have not written such an extensive piece of work before.
-In fact, unless they write a single-authored book in the future, this may be one of the few times they focus extensively on writing such a long large piece of work in their career.
+In fact, unless they write a single-authored book in the future, this may be one of the few times they focus extensively on writing such a long piece of work in their career.

-However, like all skills, it takes time to acquire them.
+Like all skills, it takes time to acquire them.
 Learning by doing is a classic approach, and it is important not to expect oneself to be an expert before even starting.
 It is difficult to become an expert in just 3-6 months starting from a beginner level.